 Along the way you experience a night in a centuries-old thatched-roof farmhouse in a UNESCO World Heritage listed mountain village and take a walk through the pristine Kamikochi alpine plateau.
 Japan's deepest gorge, one of its best castles, historic morning market and the fascinating walk across the Kurobe Dam are all included in this adventure.
 The tour also introduces you to the sublime grandeur of Kyoto’s temples, the refined samurai culture of Kanazawa and the modern-day vibrancy of Tokyo.

 This unique Japan tour is suited to people who love the outdoors and wandering through new destinations on foot.
 The tour takes you off-the-beaten path to some spectacular spots.
 Even in the iconic cities of Japan, you will experience on foot the places where less tourists roam.

-* Note that the first departure focuses on the autumn colours in the alpine region while the second departure aims for the same in lower grounds.
+* Note that this tour focuses on the autumn colours in the alpine region

 Places visited: Tokyo, Matsumoto, Kamikochi, Tateyama, Gokayama, Kanazawa, Kyoto